 Step 1: Your Arche Type

 Shoe recommendation: You can wear almost any type of shoe.
-One with arch support (stability) is recommended to give you some support.
+One with arch support (stability) is recommended to give you some structure.

-Flat arch – Common for heavier people.
-Also known as overpronator.
-Excessive inward roll.
+Flat arch – Common for heavier people and is also known as an overpronator or excessive inward roll.

 Shoe recommendation: Stability or Motion Control shoes, depending on the severity of overpronation.

 High arched feet: Least common foot type.
 “Underpronator” – feet tend to roll outward.